 Now here you are,

-Standing under the chest
+Standing on the chest

-Heavy shoulders, a violin press.
+Heavy shoulders a violin press.

 No longer needing the little black dress

 My eyes are full of tears